 Poor (P): An incomplete postcard which shows an image that has been seriously affected.
 Classed as a space-filler and worth very little.

 If you own a postcard or collection and you think it might be valuable, it's always a good idea to have it professionally appraised by experts with years of experience.
-If you intend to sell it, this will help you obtain a fair price.
+If you intend to sell it at auction or via a Private Treaty Sale), this will help you obtain a fair price.
 If you plan to keep it, your insurers will know exactly how much to list it for.